 There is a trending activity going around replacing New Year’s Resolutions with “One Word” Resolutions.
 At first glance I thought that this activity would be hokey.
-I had a colleague excitedly share it with me and voluntold me to do it.
+I had a colleague excitedly share it with me.
 I was hesitant at first… but I will admit that the activity ended up being life giving.

 The instructions told us we needed to have students pick one word to work on or embrace for the 2021 year.
 Step one already had me confused.
 Why do we ask kids to just come up with things off the top of their head without strong mentor texts?
 Where does this idea come from to think that our students just know how and what to write at all times.
 As I sit here at my desk I am still baffled at all the writing education I received that did not have direct instruction before.

 We started our morning meeting with a class chat on resolutions.
 We came up with a list (shouting out ideas) of what are some resolutions (commitments to change) that people make every year.
 We then had a quick debate on whether or not we think most people keep these resolutions.
 My writing project chapter chair Beth sent a great lesson on argument writing: do people keep resolutions… which I was drawn too.. but more on that later which could totally be added next year.

 I found a couple different lists on the internet of words that could be used for our one word challenge.
 Students took the lists and with a partner read through them.
 I had the students do some annotating on the side of the paper.
 Which ideas sounded good, which words confused them, and which ones they would never use.
 From there we generated a list of words all together.
 I had my students record that list in their notebook.